 Finally, you can try Extra Strong Mints.
 They shatter with a pleasing puff of white dust (like mini clays) and there’s no bang to disturb the neighbours.
 As with any target, though, be sure to have a sound backstop in place before taking shots.

+Take precautions and have rules in place.
 If one of you needs to walk downrange to check or adjust the targets, make sure it is clear and understood by your companion, and stay put until they have acknowledged you.
 Before anyone leaves their position, ensure that all guns are unloaded and uncocked, pointing in a safe direction, with magazines removed and safety catches set.
 Guns should not be reloaded until you are back safely in position and the all-clear has been given.

 Air rifles: New guidance to prevent under-18s accessing airguns could mean a £1,000 fine if you fail to secure your…